Pearljam66/Pearljam66/README.md

 # Welcome to My GitHub Profile

 👋 Hello there!
-I'm Sarah, a seasoned Senior iOS Developer passionate about crafting high-quality mobile applications and constantly learning.
+I'm Sarah, a seasoned Senior Software Developer passionate about crafting high-quality mobile applications and constantly learning.

 ## 🚀 About Me